top of page

 HYSKY Society today announced the launch of a new executive short course, H2 Aviation Policy & Power: How Innovation Becomes Federal Priority, running April 7–April 23, 2026.

 This new course provides a structured foundation in how Washington actually works.
+It aims to equip participants with the knowledge necessary to navigate the complexities of federal policy.

 Participants in the H2 Aviation Policy & Power course will gain clarity on:

-• How federal appropriations and budget cycles operate
+• How federal appropriations and budget cycles operate.

-• Which agencies control funding versus regulatory authority
+• Which agencies control funding versus regulatory authority.

-• The roles of NASA, FAA, DOE, DoD, DOT, and Congress
+• The roles of NASA, FAA, DOE, DoD, DOT, and Congress.

-• How emerging sectors such as advanced air mobility (AAM) and uncrewed aircraft systems (UAS) successfully built federal momentum
+• How emerging sectors such as advanced air mobility (AAM) and uncrewed aircraft systems (UAS) successfully built federal momentum.

-• The difference between lobbying and advocacy — and what organizations are legally permitted to do
+• The difference between lobbying and advocacy — and what organizations are legally permitted to do.

-• When coordinated industry action becomes strategically necessary
+• When coordinated industry action becomes strategically necessary.

 “Hydrogen aviation will not scale on engineering alone,” said Danielle McLean, Founder and CEO of HYSKY Society.
 “It requires federal alignment, funding architecture, regulatory coordination, and durable bipartisan strategy.
 This course gives leaders the literacy to navigate that system responsibly and effectively.”